 - As a leading rehab center, one of our missions is to amend treatment programs through various steps.
 Meditation is proven to be a natural mood booster and enhance brain function.
 Daily Meditation helps to promote mental and physical health after being deteriorated by the chemicals put in our bodies prior to entering treatment.

-- Many people fail during meditation because they are not content enough and lack of the sense of faith.
+- Many people fail during meditation because they are not content enough and lack of sense of faith.
 Meditation helps to improve their feeling of contentment.
-This is because Meditation postures express self acceptance.
-We believe that when you accept your life the way it should be; your failure and your achievement; you will eventually reach an inner peace that any other exercises many not able to accomplish.
+This is because Meditation postures express self-acceptance.
+We believe that when you accept your life the way it should be; your failure and your achievement; you will eventually reach an inner peace that any other exercises may not able to accomplish.

 - It helps to realize that you can achieve your goals.
 The Meditation positions focus on creating a connection- a spiritual connection through meditation and movement that may encourage a higher understanding.